The State of Florida issues Hurricane Sally updates

 VISIT FLORIDA

-- VISIT FLORIDA’S Official Florida Welcome Center located on I-10 near Pensacola is closed due to impacts from Hurricane Sally.
+- VISIT FLORIDA’S Official Florida Welcome Center located on I-10 near Pensacola has resumed normal operational hours.

 - More information on VISIT FLORIDA’s response is available here.